Deepknowledge-US/LEOPARD-dataset/index.md

-# LEOPARD: Learning Elements of Operative Printed Arms Recognition Dataset
+# LEOPARD: Automated CAD-to-Synthetic Pipeline for 3D-Printed Firearm Detection in Civil Transit Security

 ## Abstract
-The rise of 3D-printed firearms poses a new security challenge, as their plastic composition and modular design make them difficult to detect even using X-ray scanning systems.
-There are thousands of weapon designs freely available online, and constantly evolving traditional datasets for training detection models quickly become obsolete.
-This paper presents an auto- mated synthetic data generation pipeline that rapidly converts parts of 3D weapon models into highly realistic annotated training datasets.
-Our approach combines procedural variations in geometry and material properties with physics-based render- ing to create diverse training samples that account for real- world printing artifacts and scanning conditions.
-Experimental results demonstrate that object detection models trained on these synthetic data achieve ≥ 70% accuracy in identifying 3D-printed weapon components, offering a scalable solution for the rapid evolution of printable firearms.
-In addition to presenting a novel methodology, we released a valuable dataset to the scientific community to support the detection of this type of artifacts using RGB images.

-## Dataset
-This study presents a new dataset called 'LEOPARD-Dataset'.
+The proliferation of 3D-printed firearms poses a growing challenge for civil security, particularly in controlled public environments such as airports, train stations, and other transit hubs.
+These objects are often manufactured from polymer materials, exhibit high design variability, and are difficult to detect using conventional inspection systems.
+With over 20,000 weapon designs freely available online, traditional dataset creation methods cannot match the pace of design evolution.
+For this purpose, we present LEOPARD, designed to support civil security applications by converting CAD models of illicit firearm components into large-scale, photorealistic synthetic datasets.
+The pipeline incorporates procedural geometric variations, material imperfections, and physics-based rendering to realistically model 3D-printed objects as they may appear during security screening.
+Object detection models trained exclusively on our synthetic data achieve high performance on real 3D-printed components, with AP50 exceeding 83\% and precision reaching up to 91.9\%, demonstrating viable performance without requiring extensive real-world data collection.
+To encourage further research in automated inspection and public safety, we release LEOPARD-Zero, a dataset of 75,000 fully annotated synthetic images focused on the detection of illegal 3D-printed firearm components in civil transportation security contexts.

-### LEOPARD-Dataset
+## LEOPARD-Dataset

-This sample dataset consists of 7,500 images generated procedurally using a synthetic data pipeline.
+This sample dataset consists of 1,500 images generated procedurally using a synthetic data pipeline.
 The images have been automatically annotated following the class definitions introduced in the paper.
-All annotations are provided in YOLOv11 format.
+All annotations are provided in YOLO format.
 The generation process includes variations in geometry, material properties, and simulated printing artifacts to closely mimic real-world conditions.
 This subset is intended to support initial experimentation and validation tasks.

-You can download the dataset [here](https://uses0-my.sharepoint.com/:u:/r/personal/jbenjumea4_us_es/Documents/Dataset_piezas_06.zip?csf=1&web=1&e=piJ8RM){:target="_blank" rel="noopener"}.
+You can download the dataset [here](https://uses0-my.sharepoint.com/:u:/g/personal/jaalvarez_us_es/IQCNIp6XMBeGQaU0zpt4omopAUsVKjVfyXOsk8Y28vJKimg?e=kHkHkA){:target="_blank" rel="noopener"}.

 <table align="center">
   <tr>